Masao Suenaga

-He is one of the few D1GP drivers to compete the spinoff D1 Street Legal series in his own FD RX-7 winning the first two rounds of the inaugural season.
+Suenaga is one of the few D1GP drivers to compete the spinoff D1 Street Legal series in his own FD RX-7 winning the first two rounds of the inaugural season.

 Suenaga competed in the M150 20B-Powered FD3S RX-7 in the inaugural Formula Drift: Asia at Fuji Speedway Japan where he would take first place against Masashi Yokoi.

-He had been with RE Amemiya for years, but left in 2016.
+Suenaga had been with RE Amemiya for years, but left in 2016.
 In 2017, he was picked up by Toyo Tires GLION TRUST RACING and became teammate of Masato Kawabata.
 He drove Nissan GT-R (R35).From 2020, he belongs to D-MAX and works with Masashi Yokoi.

-He announce his retirement from professional drifting at 2024 Tokyo Auto Salon due to personal reasons.
+Suenaga announced his retirement from professional drifting at 2024 Tokyo Auto Salon due to personal reasons.
 By the time of his retirement, he have the most D1GP win without winning the championship and he holds record for the fastest time around Tsukuba circuit in D1GP car which he set in 2014.